Ezzeldin Muktar Abdurahman

-Ezzeldin Muktar is an Academian and a Professor of Pharmacognosy and Drug Development.
-He is a former substantive Vice chancellor of Bauchi State University.
+Ezzeldin Muktar is an academian and a professor of pharmacognosy and drug development.
+He is a former substantive vice chancellor of Bauchi State University.

 Early life and education

 Muktar was born on 18 November 1957 in Egypt.
-He had his primary and secondary education at Banha Primary school and Banha Secondary school respectively at Cairo.
-He got his Bachelor of Pharmaceutical Sciences from the University of Cairo (1980).
-He got his Msc (1986), Phd (1998) and MBA (1999) in Pharmacognocy from Ahmadu Bello University (ABU).
-He died on 23rd November, 2023.
+In Cairo he attended Banha Primary school and Banha Secondary school.
+He received his Bachelor of Pharmaceutical Sciences from the University of Cairo (1980).
+He attained his Msc (1986), Phd (1998) and MBA (1999) in Pharmacognocy from Ahmadu Bello University (ABU).

 Career

-He has served as Head of Department and Dean of Pharmaceutical Sciences of Ahmadu Bello University, Zaria.
-He was also a Vice Chancellor for Kaduna State University.
+He was dean of Pharmaceutical Sciences of Ahmadu Bello University, Zaria.
+He was also a vice chancellor for Kaduna State University.
 He is a member of seven professional bodies both within and outside Nigeria.
-He is currently the president of Nigeria Society of Pharmacognocy.
+He is currently the president of Nigeria Society of Pharmacognosy.

 Awards

 He was awarded Kaduna State PSN, Merit award (1994), PANS ABU Merit Award, and also Ahmadu Bello University Merit Award (1995).

 Publications

 He has over fifty publications he authored and co-authored.